edgelesssys/marblerun/docs/docs/getting-started/quickstart.md

 MarbleRun guarantees that the topology of your distributed app adheres to a manifest specified in simple JSON.
 MarbleRun verifies the integrity of services, bootstraps them, and sets up encrypted connections between them.
-The emojivoto demo already comes with a [manifest](https://github.com/edgelesssys/emojivoto/blob/main/tools/manifest.json), which you can deploy onto MarbleRun by running:
+The emojivoto demo already comes with a [manifest](https://github.com/edgelesssys/emojivoto/blob/main/tools/manifest.json), which you can deploy onto MarbleRun by running the following:

 <tabs groupId="configure">
 <tabItem value="SGX" label="With SGX">